 - Applying the HACCP principles.

-These steps are important to follow when you are developing a HACCP system and plan.
+Following these steps are of great importance when you are developing a HACCP system and plan.

 What are the seven HACCP principles?